eugli/pathmaster/README.md

 - [ ] keyboard shortcuts (r for run? c for reset / clear?)
 - [ ] reorder pieces to be in chess piece value
 - [ ] hover over piece to see how it moves modal
-- [ ] experiment with Bellman Ford algorithm and see how that looks visualized.
+- [ ] experiment with Bellman Ford algorithm